shakes76/PatternFlow/recognition/44708627_ Efficient_Sub_Pixel_CNN/README.md

 The model output is:\
 ![alt text](https://github.com/LingxiaoGao/PatternFlow/blob/topic-recognition/recognition/44708627_%20Efficient_Sub_Pixel_CNN/Demo_Example/Model_Prediction.png?raw=true)

-PSNR of low resolution image and high resolution image is 25.5161 PSNR of predict and high resolution is 27.4348
+PSNR of low resolution image and high resolution image is 25.5161\
+PSNR of predict and high resolution is 27.4348\
 PSNR improvement between low resolution and prediction 1.9188

 ## Model Summary
 The model can be seen as:\
 Input => Conv => Conv => Residual_Block(4 Conv) => Conv => Residual_Block(4 Conv) => Sub-pixel_Conv.\

 As mentioned above Residual blocks prevented early saturation or degradation with accuracy from increasing number of layers.\
 ![alt text](https://github.com/LingxiaoGao/PatternFlow/blob/topic-recognition/recognition/44708627_%20Efficient_Sub_Pixel_CNN/Demo_Example/Residual_Block.png?raw=true)

 ### Detail of model
+As shown below\
 ![alt text](https://github.com/LingxiaoGao/PatternFlow/blob/topic-recognition/recognition/44708627_%20Efficient_Sub_Pixel_CNN/Demo_Example/Model_summary.png?raw=true)

 ## Pre-processing
-The dataset has 30520 samples of Alzheimer’s disease (AD) and Cognitive Normal (CN).
+The dataset has 30520 samples of Alzheimer’s disease (AD) and Cognitive Normal (CN).\

 | Training set   | Validation set | Testing set    |
 | -------------- | -------------- | -------------- |
 | 17216          | 4304           | 9000           |

 The dataset was resized to 300x300 and normalized from scale of (0,255) to (0,1).\
 Both train_ds and validation_ds were assigned in form of **tuple** (low-res_ds, high-res_ds).
-### Dependencies
-crop_size = 300
-upscale_factor = 4

 ## Utility functions
 These are some important utility functions, details are commented thoughout the code.

 ### dataset_preprocessing
 Scale normalization, color space convertion and create tuple of dataset for trainning.

 ### setup_dataset
 Create image dataset from directory with 8:2 ratio.

 ### scaling
 Normalize an image from scale of (0,255) to (0,1).

 ### process_input/target
 Convert rgb color spcae to yuv color space to extract luminance information.

 ### get_lowres_image
 Utlize BICUBIC to downsample an image by a specified factor.

 ### upscale_image
 Reconstruct a low-resolution image to a high-resolution through a model.

 ### plot_results
 Plot results with additional zoom-in at a facotor of 4

 ### ESPCNCallback
 The ESPCNCallback object will compute and display the PSNR metric during training and testing